firstdraft/appdev-lessons/lessons/our-own-classes-lesson.md

   end
 end
 ```

-**BENP: is this the first time we've defined a function?
-Good quick explanation by Ian: https://piazza.com/class/ldj532ul5a0621/post/185**

 Now, in addition to being able to store data (first and last names), I can ask any `Person` to compute its full name: